-- The District purchased computer equipment from a District employee's business.
-This employee also signed the packing slip as the receiving officer for the purchase of the computer equipment. - In two (2) instances adequate supporting documentation was not attached to the verification for payment. - In eight (8) instances there was no evidence of verification that goods and/or services were received.
+- In one (1) instance adequate supporting documentation was not attached to the verification for payment. - In six (6) instances there was no evidence of verification of goods and/or services received.

 Cause of Condition: Policies and procedures have not been designed and implemented to ensure purchases are supported with adequate documentation and verification of goods and/or services received are documented.